 The founding organisation in the GIACC network is the Global Infrastructure Anti-Corruption Centre Limited (GIACC).
 It is a not-for-profit company limited by guarantee registered in England.
 It is led by Neill Stansbury and Catherine Stansbury who are GIACC’s founders and GIACC’s directors.

-There are six GIACC national Affiliates in Colombia, Italy, Germany, Tunisia, Zambia and Zimbabwe.
+There are seven GIACC national Affiliates in Colombia, Italy, Germany, South Africa, Tunisia, Zambia and Zimbabwe.
 The Affiliates are part of the international GIACC network, and lead the promotion of GIACC’s objectives in the Affiliate’s home country.
 The relationship between GIACC and the national Affiliates is that of organisations which are legally and financially independent, but which are affiliated to each other through a common name and objective.

 GIACC has formed anti-corruption Alliances with two international organisations, three regional organisations, and 18 national organisations in 15 countries.
 These organisations with which GIACC has formed an alliance are independent of GIACC, and are not part of the GIACC network.
 Under these Alliances, GIACC and these organisations agree to work together in the infrastructure sector to promote the implementation of anti-corruption measures as an integral part of government, corporate and project management.